Jolanrensen/docProcessorGradlePlugin/README.md

         ARG_DOC_PROCESSOR, // The @setArg and @getArg processor COMMENT_DOC_PROCESSOR, // The @comment processor
-        SAMPLE_DOC_PROCESSOR, // The @sample and @sampleNoComments processor
+        SAMPLE_DOC_PROCESSOR, // The @sample and @sampleNoComments processor REMOVE_ESCAPE_CHARS_PROCESSOR, // The processor that removes escape characters

         "com.example.plugin.ExampleDocProcessor", // A custom processor if you have one, see below )